ibm-cloud-docs/EventStreams/using_kafka_api.md

 Before configuring the SASL mechanism for Java client, there are two prerequisites.

-- The minimum supported Kafka Java client version is 3.1.0.
+- The minimum supported Kafka Java client version is 3.4 (3.6.+ preferable)
 - Additional jar package needs to be downloaded from Maven Central and made available in the classpath.

 If Maven is used in build system, add the following information to the file `pom.xml` in the dependencies section.